amkeller/RogueLike/README.md

 <p>-- I also started adding Components in the constructors of the derived classes and worked out a few other details like that, but nothing's universally consistent or implemented yet.
 All the code is just like notes I was taking to get the ideas down until I could get organized enough to start on any one thing, so don't worry about wiping anything out.
 I can always go back & see what I was thinking by looking at earlier version on github.</p>

 <p>I just started writing stuff to work it all out.
 Nothing is organized or in a state ready to get all hooked up.
-And nothing is written in stone & can be replaced by functionality that is someone else's idea of how things should work!</p>
+And nothing is written in stone & can be replaced by functionality that is someone else's idea of how things should work.
+I just needed to get some ideas down before I forgot everything that I was thinking.</p>